jorishr/notes-on-javascript/_functions/arrow_functions.md

 [1, 2, 3].map(value => value * 2);
 ```
 ## Keyword this
-Arrow function are not regular functions and do not have their own keyword `this` because the value of `this` is the enclosing context of the nearest parent object.
-The enclosing context for an arrow function is not the function object itself but the object that encloses the function, probably the global object.
+Arrow function are not regular functions and do not have their own keyword `this`.
+If we reference the keyword this from inside an arrow function, it’s value is taken from the outer “normal” function.

 ## keyword arguments
 Similarly the keyword arguments is not bound to the function object and thus cannot access the arguments given to an arrow function.